 Make sure you discuss with your agent whether to have private viewings or an open home.
-It is entirely your call what suits best and the right answer can vary depending on the location, property type, the real estate market and what suits you.
+It is entirely your call - the right answer can vary depending on the location, property type, the real estate market and what suits you best.

 It's also time to get a property lawyer or conveyancer if you don't already have one.
 This is most important so don't let it slip through the cracks!

 Next - real estate photos that attract buyers

 Of all money spent on marketing your property, photography taken professionally will be your best spend of the lot in our opinion.
 It costs little and gains more buyer interest, without question.
 History has proven this.

 Your real estate agent can organise a day for professional photos to be taken.